 - Discontinuation of an old product from the market,

-- Determination of the selling price of an existing product, etc.
+- Determining the selling price of an existing product, etc.

-The major external functions of business are depicted below.
+The external functions of a business are depicted and explained below:

-- Marketing research helps to explore and find out the market demand for the goods produced by the organisation.
-It collects information of the produced goods in relation to its consumers, competitors, policies of the government, etc. This collected researched information is then studied carefully by the top-level of management to ascertain the future scope of the product in the market.
+- Marketing Research helps to explore and find the market demand for the goods produced by the organisation.
+It collects information about the manufactured goods with respect to its consumers, competitors, government policies, etc. This information is then studied by the top-level of management to ascertain the future scope of the product in the market.

-- Advertisement is a way to inform, educate, and make people aware about any specific goods and/or services.
+- Advertisement is a way to inform, educate, and make people aware of any particular goods or services.
 It helps to lure (attract) the consumers to purchase a product.
-Generally, advertisements are propagated to people through mass media like newspapers, magazines, television, the internet, radios, etc.
+Advertisements are propagated towards people through mass media such as:

-- Appointing of sales agent helps the organisation to represent itself in front of consumers.
+- Appointment of sales agent helps the organisation to represent itself in front of consumers.
 The sale agents communicate in person with consumers.
-They inform and demonstrate various functions of the product and convince the consumers to buy their quality product.
-They also collect feedbacks from the consumers and report it to their organisation.
+They inform and demonstrate various functions of the product and convince customers to buy their quality product.
+They also collect feedbacks from them and report it to their organisation.

 - Selling and distribution covers of all those activities which direct the flow of goods from producer to the consumers.
-Sales manager led these activities and is responsible for timely delivery of goods to the consumers.
-He must also ensure the goods are properly and promptly supplied to all target (advertised) areas.
+The sales manager led such activities, and he must make a timely delivery of goods to the customers.
+He must also ensure that goods get properly supplied to all targeted (advertised) areas on time.